 Welcome to Live Oak Friends Meeting!
 As a group of spiritual seekers, Meeting for Worship is central to our life together.
 Our children and families are also very important, with a nursery for children under three, and programs for pre school, elementary, middle school and high school kids.
 And there are many other ways we build our community.

 As an unprogrammed Friends Meeting, we rely on our members to do many of the functions provided by paid staff in other churches.
 We have committees to do much of that work, and we also have many informal and intermittent opportunities for people to particpate in the community.

-Adult Religious Education: 9:20-10:20 am for wide ranging discussions and presentations on Quaker faith, practice, history, social concerns, other spiritual perspectives.
+Adult Religious Education: 9:20-10:20 am, online and in the meetinghouse. for wide ranging discussions and presentations on Quaker faith, practice, history, social concerns, other spiritual perspectives.
 Check the weekly e-news for topic.